FredDelaPascua/docs/sre/ghActions+terraform-docs/README.md

             git-push: "true"
             git-commit-message: "Automated README.md generation"%

-*Note:* You can noticed that it is using just one `terraform-docs-yml` for all the modules.
+*Note:* You can noticed that it is using just one `terraform-docs.yml` for all the modules.